pingcap/docs-cn/dashboard/continuous-profiling.md

 - CPU: The CPU overhead of each internal function on TiDB, TiKV, TiFlash, and PD instances

-- Heap: The memory consumption of each internal function on TiDB and PD instances
+- Heap: The memory consumption of each internal function on TiDB, TiKV, and PD instances

 - Mutex: The mutex contention states on TiDB and PD instances